Tammy Armstrong

 Tammy Lynn Armstrong (born March 26, 1974) is a Canadian poet and novelist.
 She is most noted for her 2002 collection Bogman's Music, which was a shortlisted finalist for the Governor General's Award for English-language poetry at the 2002 Governor General's Awards.

-Originally from St. Stephen, New Brunswick, Armstrong was educated at the University of British Columbia and the University of New Brunswick.
+Originally from St. Stephen, New Brunswick, Armstrong was educated at the University of British Columbia (BFA, MFA) and the University of New Brunswick, where she received a PhD in literature.

 Career

 Armstrong has published the poetry collections Unravel (2004), Take Us Quietly (2006) and The Scare in the Crow (2010), and the novels Translations: Aístreann (2002) and Pye-Dogs (2008).

 In 2017, Armstrong's Hermit God Spot made the longlist for the CBC Poetry Prize.